Mohammad Sadoghi is an Assistant Professor in the Computer Science Department at the University

 Times Union, WBOC TV/Radio, Davis Enterprise, CoinDesk.

-Interactions through Large-Scale Similarity-Based Link Prediction" won the Best In-Use Paper Award; and his
+"Predicting Drug-Drug Interactions through Large-Scale Similarity-Based Link Prediction" won the

-Middleware'18, "QueCC: A Queue-oriented, Control-free Concurrency Architecture", won the Best Paper Award.
+"QueCC: A Queue-oriented, Control-free Concurrency Architecture" won the

 He has presented a tutorial at ICDE'16 on “Accelerating Database Workloads by Software-Hardware-System Co-design",